Language: EN

 Using constants with objects and Arrays

-Although its name can be misleading, do not confuse constant with immutable. const ensures that the value of a variable cannot be changed after its assignment.
+Although its name can be misleading, do not confuse constant with immutable. const guarantees that a variable’s value cannot be changed after its assignment.

 However, if the variable is a reference (like an object or an array) the properties or elements of that object or array can be modified.